 Functional and Structural Genomics

 Deutschland Stipendium – This stipend provides merit-based scholarships of €300 on the principle of a public-private partnership where the private funding (€150) for researchers is matched by the federal government.
 The stipend is provided on the basis of merit with no regards to nationality and income.

-Top Scholarships: University Scholarships
+Top University Scholarships in Germany

 Bremen International Graduate School of Social Sciences (BIGSSS) – University of Bremen and Jacobs University Bremen, along with their research institutes, offer the BIGSSS PhD programme: six semesters (36 months) in the University of Bremen.
 The other universities in the BIGSSS network are Bosphorus University, EUI Florence, LSE, University of Milan, Edinburgh University, University of Oxford, Princeton University, Stanford University, University of Minnesota, Chapel Hill, Yale University and Yonsei University.